Suggestions for Publishing Support

 Types of tasks that could be performed by others:

-The MLA Mentor Program is a new initiative designed to provide guidance to first-time and inexperienced authors.
-Using the newly established MLA mentors database, an author can search for a mentor with expertise in publishing, either generally or with MLA specifically.
-Mentors are previously published individuals who voluntarily join the database to advise others throughout the publication process.
+The MLA Mentor Program can provide guidance to first-time and inexperienced authors.
+Using the MLA mentors database, you can search for a mentor with expertise in publishing, either generally or with MLA specifically.

 Activities that might be performed by a mentor include: